 The TWSE may request the issuer to provide relevant supplements and descriptions, depending on the circumstances.

-The TWSE shall review the documents as specified in subparagraphs of the preceding article in an application for the letter of consent, and approve the documents before issuing the letter of consent, and reply by letter to the applying issuer and forward a copy to the competent authority.
+The TWSE shall review the documents as specified in the paragraphs of the preceding article in an application for the letter of consent, and approve the documents before issuing the letter of consent, and reply by letter to the applying issuer and forward a copy to the competent authority.

-If the underlying index of the ETF under application for listing is compiled by the TWSE or Taiwan Index Plus Corporation, a wholly owned company of the TWSE solely, or jointly with other institutions, the issuer shall enter into an index license agreement with the TWSE before applying to the competent authority for approval to offer, or filing with the competent authority the effective offering of, the fund:
+If the underlying index of the ETF under application for listing is compiled by the TWSE or Taiwan Index Plus Corporation, a wholly owned company of the TWSE solely, or jointly with other institutions, the issuer shall submit the following documentation to the TWSE for recordation before applying to the competent authority for approval to offer, or filing with the competent authority the effective offering of, the fund:

 - Profiles of ETF managers and the product development team.

 - Introduction of and licensing agreement with respect to the underlying index.